Buy our dog digital book bundle and prevent common accidents.

 Alert barking is your dog saying "Hey!
 There's something there!
 I see something!"
 Others might hear a dog down the street or in a yard nearby that barks first, and they respond with an "I hear you!"
 Many dog owners appreciate it when their dogs alert them to someone approaching the front door.
 If you have a dog who barks at any and everything outside the window, this can become quite frustrating.

-Alert barking can be especially tough for those that live in apartments or have neighbors close by.
-And apartment living often means that a dog will hear more sounds outside and, without proper acclimation and training, will bark to alert their people.
+Alert barking can be especially tough for those who live in apartments or have neighbors close by.
+Apartment living often means that a dog will hear more sounds outside and, without proper acclimation and training, will bark to alert their people.

 Watch this example of alert barking starring Marshall and Mabel: